pmech/docker2humio/README.md

-# How to use docker2humio
+# docker2humio - log shipper image

+Ship all your container logs to humio.

 This [image](https://hub.docker.com/r/pmech/docker2humio/) ([on GitHub](https://github.com/pmech/docker2humio)) is a custom version of the standard [fluentd](https://hub.docker.com/r/fluent/fluentd/) image.
 It is configured to ship all container logs from a Docker host to Humio.

-To use it run the image on all Docker hosts where you wan container logs and start all containers with the fluentd log-driver and probably also set the parser Humio should use to parse the logs.
+To use it just run the shipper image and configure all application containers on the host to use the fluentd log-driver.
+Also set the parser if the default parser does not fit your needs.

-## docker2humio
+## Setup log shipper - docker2humio

-To run the image set the env. variables: HUMIO_HOST, HUMIO_TOKEN, and HUMIO_DATASPACE.
+To run the shipper image set the env. variables: HUMIO_HOST, HUMIO_TOKEN, and HUMIO_DATASPACE.

 Example
 ```